ArashAkbarinia/mbb/tutorials/python_script/README.md

     jupyter notebook --no-browser --port=<REMOTE_PORT>

-This is similar to how we start a `jupyter notebook/lab` on local machine with an extra argument of `--no-browser`  that starts the notebook without opening a browser.
+This is similar to how we start a `jupyter notebook/lab` on a local machine with an extra argument of `--no-browser`  that starts the notebook without opening a browser.

 Note that the port `<REMOTE_PORT>` you selected might not be the one that gets assigned to you